elesiuta/picosnitch/docs/index.md

 - For advanced users who know what should be running on their system and when they should be making network connections
   - Only you can decide which programs to trust, so picosnitch leaves this decision up to you and just focusses on doing one thing well
   - A program you can't trust to make network connections also can't be trusted not to negate any firewall rules, so blocking or sandboxing these programs is out of scope for picosnitch (also beware of programs running as root that may try to stop/modify picosnitch)
+  - However, you can still watch picosnitch logs with another program to block connections once detected, picosnitch can be used with any other firewall tool and does not impact performance since it only monitors connections and does not intercept them
 - Inspired by programs such as GlassWire, Little Snitch, and OpenSnitch

 # [installation](#installation)